KaiWalter/automate-posts/posts/comparing-functions-dapr-aca.md

 To come to a viable comparision, I applied these aspects:

 - logic for all contenders is written in **C# / .NET 7**
-- all contenders need to process the **exact same volume** and structure of payloads - which is generated once
+- all contenders need to process the **exact same volume** and structure of payloads - which is generated once and then sent to them for processing
-- test payload (10k messages by default) is send on a queue and **scheduled to exactly the same time** to force the contending stack, to deal with the amount at once
+- test payload (10k messages by default) is send on a queue and **scheduled to exactly the same time** to force the stack, to deal with the amount at once
 - both Functions variants are based on **.NET isolated worker**, as Functions on Container Apps only support this model
-- all 3 variantes run staggered on the same Container Apps environment, hence same region, same nodes, same resources
+- all 3 variantes run staggered, not at the same time, on the same Container Apps environment, hence same region, same nodes, same resources ...

 ### Limitations

 - Only **Service Bus queues** are tested.
 Of course, a scenario like this can also be achieved with pub/sub Service Bus **topics** and subscriptions.
-In the enterprise workloads, where we apply this pattern, we however stick with queues as these allow a dedicated dead-lettering at each stage of the process - compared to topics, where moving messages from _dead-letter_ to _active_ results in all subscribers (if not explicitly filtered) receivng these messsages again.
+However in our enterprise workloads, where we apply this pattern, we work with queues as these allow a dedicated dead-lettering at each stage of the process - compared to topics, where moving messages from _dead-letter_ to _active_ results in all subscribers (if not explicitly filtered) receivng these messsages again.
 - Currently not all capabilities of the contesting stacks - like Dapr bulk message processing - are maxed out.
-Hence there is obviously still some potential into improving individual throughput.
+Hence there is obviously still some potential for improving individual throughput.

 ### Measuring Throughput